overviewer/Minecraft-Overviewer/docs/design/oil.rst

 #.
 The :class:`.RegionSet` constructor creates a map of region x,z coords to regionfile names.

 #.
-Next the main() method creates a :class:`.Textures` object with the current texture options, or gets the default texture options from :func:`textures.get_default`, which finds a Minecraft.jar and uses it as the :class:`.Texture` object constructor parameter.
+Next the main() method creates a :class:`.Textures` object with the current texture options, or gets the default texture options from :func:`.textures.get_default`, which finds a Minecraft.jar and uses it as the Textures object constructor parameter.

 #.
 The :class:`.World` object has its :meth:`.World.get_regionset` method called.